 - 2 cups strawberries fresh or frozen

-- Blend the strawberries with a small amount of soda until smooth.
+- Puree the strawberries with a small amount of soda until smooth.

 - Mix together 2.5 liters of the strawberry soda, sweetened condensed milk, and strawberries.
-You will pour one 2 liter soda in, mix with the milk and strawberries.
-After that, fill the canister up to the fill line with the other 2 liter strawberry soda.
+You will pour one 2-liter bottle of soda, and mix with the milk and strawberries.
+After that, fill the canister up to the fill line with about a quarter of the other bottle of the strawberry soda.
 You'll likely end up using around 2.5 liters in total.

 - Stir really well until blended.